Phantoms and strange attractors in cosmology: Introduction

 Chaos in cosmology arises naturally and has been widely discussed in many different contexts and models \cite{Barrow:1981sx,Belinski:2014kba}.
 A plausible reason behind the chaos is the influence of arbitrary perturbations that become uncontrollable near the cosmological singularity, giving rise to complicated, non-homogeneous geometries.
 These can initially be described by generalized Kasner metrics, but soon acquire a strong oscillatory behavior that becomes stochastic \cite{Belinski:2014kba}.
 The classical description fails as physics enters the unknown quantum realm of gravity.

 Historically, chaos appeared in a simplified model of atmospheric convection proposed by the mathematician and meteorologist Edward Lorenz in 1963.
 The model gave rise to a three-dimensional quadratic autonomous system, whose detailed analysis led to the discovery of strange attractors.
-The cosmological model studied here is closely related to the Lorenz model; indeed, it is a simple generalization, as we shall see.
+The cosmological model studied here is closely related to the Lorenz model.

 Here the analysis of chaos will be greatly simplified because we will be working with first-order equations.
 The idea is to construct cosmological models for multiscalar fields interacting with gravity, where the scalar potential can be derived from a (fake) superpotential.
 This plays the role of a Hamilton's characteristic function of Hamilton-Jacobi theory.
 The method is standard (a discussion can be found in \cite{Skenderis:2006rr}).
 Starting with a Lagrangian \be L =\frac12 G_{ij} \partial_t \phi^i \partial_t \phi^j-V(\phi^i)\ , \ee one assumes that a superpotential $W$ exists, satisfying \be V=-\frac12 G^{ij} \frac{\partial W}{\partial \phi^i}\frac{\partial W}{\partial \phi^j}\ . \ee Then, the solutions of the first order system \be \partial_t \phi^i =\epsilon G^{ij} \frac{\partial W}{\partial \phi^j}\ , \ee with $\epsilon=\pm 1$, solve the second-order equations.
 In general, there may be solutions of the second-order equations that are not described by the first-order system, but our aim here is to discuss specific solutions.